grokible/sails-tutorial-1/TUTORIALS/TUTORIAL02.md

 ## Fixing the Proper Names using stringutil.cleanProperName

-## Enabling Persistence on our Create Endpoint, and fixing the Proper Names

 Now that we've tested our function, we must require it and use it on the parameters.

 ```Javascript